mennangok1/Machine-Learning-CS464/README.md

-Here, you can find the individual homework assignments for CS 464 Machine Learning course offered by Bilkent University.
+Here, you can find the individual homework assignments for CS 464 Introduction to Machine Learning course offered by Bilkent University.

 **1- Multinomial & Bernouilli Naive Bayes Models**